 While the building's commercial tenants provided a vital source of income, the Swedish American Hall's primary purpose was to provide meeting space for an array of social and fraternal organizations.
 As discussed previously, most of the meeting rooms were named after figures in Norse mythology.
 The names of these rooms also appear to have been specifically associated with some of the fraternal societies that used them.
 These included the Independent Order of Odd Fellows (I.O.O.F.)
 Odin Lodge No. 393, formed in 1904 from the Knights of the Golden Banner, as well as a women's auxiliary of the I.O.O.F., Freja Rebekah Lodge No. 284, organized in 1905.
-Balder Hall likewise appears to have served as the meeting space for Balder Lodge No. 393 of the Free and Accepted Masons, formed in 1908.
-Other longstanding users of the lodge rooms included the Vasa Fylgia Lodge No. 119, formed in 1907 as a branch of the largest Swedish American fraternal organization in America.74 City directories also point to extended use of the building by parlors of the Native Sons of the Golden West, Native Daughters of the Golden West, and the Ancient Order of Druids.
-A list of occupants, including the various fraternal organizations using the Swedish American Hall, is included as Appendix A.
+According to the Swedish Society's golden jubilee history, these two organizations were the first to apply for space in the building, and practically all the rooms were rented prior to the building's completion.63 The Balder lodge room appears to have served as the meeting space for Balder Lodge No. 393 of the Free and Accepted Masons, formed in 1908.